Solution for Injection (pre-filled syringe); Solution for Injection (Auto-injector)

 Your condition may flare up if you reduce the dose or stop using Brenzys.

-allergic reactions, itching, and fever.
+allergic reactions, itching, rash and fever.
 Please see below for more detail.

 Ask your doctor or pharmacist to answer any questions you may have.